- On January 25, 2019, the 1200th post was posted to M. Sakran's blog of and about poetry and poetry related things.

 - M. Sakran recently had a short story accepted for publication with Prairie Times Magazine.
 It is schedule for publication in the March issue.

-- The thirty second set of photography, artwork, poetry and fiction is below.
-Set thirty one can be found on the Photography, Artwork, Poetry and Fiction page.
+- The thirty fifth set of photography, artwork, poetry and fiction is below.
+Set thirty four can be found on the Photography, Artwork, Poetry and Fiction page.

 Current photography, artwork, poetry and fiction: